Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Natural Complex Structures

 In the present section we use the machinery developed in the previous sections to study conserved complex structures for certain classes of globally hyperbolic spacetimes.
 Some of the obtained structures are novel, thus permitting a quantization in cases where none was previously known.
 In other cases of previously defined or even well-known complex structures our treatment is more general and rigorous (compare Section~\ref{sec:domains}).

 In general there is an infinite number of conserved complex structures that can be defined on a given globally hyperbolic spacetime.
-If a timelike Killing vector field exists it can be used to select a complex structure (see for example \cite{AsMa:qfieldscurved} or \cite{K78}, \cite{K79}).
+For example, applying a diffeomorphism will in general lead to a new complex structure.
+If a timelike Killing vector field exists it can be used to select a complex structure (see for example \cite{K78} or \cite{AsMa:qfieldscurved}, \cite{K79}).
 However, generically such a vector field will not exist.
 We thus refrain here from attempting to introduce any precise criterion for choosing a complex structure.
 Instead, we consider proposals that appear simple in terms of the mathematical structures that we use to describe the problem, including our choice of coordinates inherent in the decomposition~(\ref{mgh}).
-We loosely use the term \emph{natural complex structure} to denote these, with the understanding that ``natural'' does not have any precise mathematical meaning here.
-(This is the same use of language as that of the authors of \cite[Page~3]{AsMa:qfieldscurved}.)
+We use the term \emph{natural complex structure} to denote the complex structures that we obtain as solutions to the Conservation Equations.\footnote{This is the same use of language as that of the authors of \cite[Page~3]{AsMa:qfieldscurved}.}

+We emphasize that our treatment is focussed on mathematical coherence and consistency.
+In particular the word ``natural'' should be understood with respect to the mathematical structures, not in the sense that physical criteria as for example coming from a detector model would lead to the solutions we exhibit.
+The latter considerations are obviously important, but outside the scope of the present article.